Planning Pro

 Top 3 meal planning tips

-1. Think about what meals you’d like to cook for the week ahead and write down the ingredients for each recipe.
-Check what ingredients can be used in more than one meal, such as mince in spaghetti bolognese one night and tacos another night.
+- Think about what meals you’d like to cook for the week ahead and write down the ingredients for each recipe.
+Check what ingredients can be used in more than one meal, such as mince in spaghetti Bolognese one night and tacos another night.

-2. When cooking meals like soups and stews, consider whether you can freeze the extra portions.
-That way you just need to reheat them for an easy meal another time.
+- When cooking meals like soups and stews, consider whether you can freeze the extra portions.
+That way you just need to reheat them for another easy meal later in the week.

-3. Save the Food Smart pocket guide to seasonal fruits and vegetables so you know what's in season!
+- Save our pocket guide to seasonal fruits and vegetables so you know what's in season!

 Planning your meals has many advantages.